MileHacker Logo

 • The Hassan II Mosque:

 This monumental mosque, partly over the Atlantic, is Casablanca's most iconic landmark.
 Its sheer scale and intricate craftsmanship symbolize Morocco’s religious devotion and architectural prowess.
-It is a place of wonder and a required visit for all travelers.
+It is a place of awe and a required visit for all travelers.

 • Cosmopolitan Vibe: